[Editor’s note: To see this year’s updated list, visit The 2017 Wealthfront Career-Launching Companies List.]

 Once again only five of the Bay Area consumer-focused companies are not headquartered in San Francisco.
 People who want to work on the Peninsula may need to look for slightly earlier stage companies.
 Interestingly only three hardware companies are left on the list and only one is based in the bay area.
 This is amazing when you consider that semiconductor and hardware companies created Silicon Valley.

 Your Career Matters to Your Financial Future

 Many people ask us why a financial advisor would publish a list like this.
 Our answer is your career decisions will likely have a much bigger impact on your ultimate net worth than your investment decisions.

 We hope you find the 2016 list helpful.
-Please remember it is very important to evaluate these companies in the context of the advice provided in our Silicon Valley Career Guide.
 While it is always possible that we may have missed a few companies, we believe this list is an excellent start for professionals looking for differentiated success in their careers.

 The information contained on the page and in the accompanying list and linked eBook is provided for general informational purposes, and should not be construed as investment advice.
 Wealthfront makes no representations or warranties about the accuracy or completeness of the information contained on this page or in the accompanying eBook or list.
 Nothing on this page or in the accompanying eBook or list should be construed as a solicitation or offer, or recommendation, to buy or sell any security.
 Financial advisory services are only provided to investors who become Wealthfront clients.
 Past performance is no guarantee of future results.